mariusgarenaux/cwl2nx/README.md

 ### Visualization in the terminal

-To get a string representing the graph :
+To get a string representing the graph (code from: https://github.com/ctongfei/py-dagviz):

 ```python
 from cwl2nx import cwl_to_str